rakinishraq/SoundKey/README.md

+# Ava
+Ava is an overlay hotkey that lets you change your sound input and output device  quickly and easily!

+This was made because Windows' built-in methods to do so are terrible.
+- "Sound Mixer" doesnt set default communication microphone, just default microphone
+- audio device lists in Windows are often bloated (nickname to shorten them/hide them)

 ### why?
+- Allows nicknaming your device to shorten its name
+    - Right-click any entry to nickname it
-- allows hideing an audio device from this app without hiding it from other Windows menus
+- Allows hiding an audio device from this app without hiding it from other Windows menus
-    - nickname any app "N/A" to hide it from the list on the next instance
+    - Nickname any app "N/A" to hide it from the list (starting from the next instance)
-- allows nicknaming
-    - right-click any entry to nickname it
-- allows CLI use, check `./LAUNCH.vbs --help` for details
+- Allows CLI use, check `./LAUNCH.vbs --help` for details
     - `audio.ps1` works as standalone
     - `LAUNCH.vbs` is a decent method to run a Python file without showing a window
 - shortcut compatible with fullscreen apps, escape to close